thalesorp/Audio-Manager/README.md

 ## 💡 Features

 The cmdlet provides the following parameters to perform a task:
-- **NextOutput**: A flat that indicates that you want to change the current audio playback device to the next one available.
+- **NextOutput**: A flag that indicates that you want to change the current audio playback device to the next one available.

 ## 🔧 Dependencies